SD2E/base-images/README.md

 ## Testing

-Formal testing is not yet implemented, though container builds are conducted automatically via TravisCI on push to any branch.
+Formal testing is not fully implemented, though container builds are conducted automatically via TravisCI on push to any branch.
 Images are pushed automatically to the SD2E DockerHub registry on successful commits to `master`.